Saranya-Raaj/ember-cli-timer/README.md

 # Timer

+Visit [here](https://matrixz.github.io/ember-cli-timer/) for the usage of this addon

+#Installing

+This addon can be installed using ember-cli.
+For ember-cli apps, do

+`ember install:addon ember-cli-timer`

+For the older version of ember-cli, do

+`npm install --save-dev ember-cli-timer`

+#Usage

+> {{x-timer}}

+Visit the [document](https://matrixz.github.io/ember-cli-timer/) for more configuration options

-This README outlines the details of collaborating on this Ember addon.
+This below content outlines the details of collaborating on this Ember addon.

 ## Installation